9 Key Parts of a Course Catalog With Examples to Boost Enrollment

 9. Registration link

-Below, the course catalog example from San Juan College Community Enrichment shows all 9 parts in action.
+The course catalog example below from San Juan College Community Enrichment shows all 9 parts in action:

 image of a class catalog with components as described below

-Categories help to group similar kinds of classes and make it easy for people to find the classes they’re looking for.
-Seek a balance between overly generic and too specific.
-The goal is to logically group clusters of related classes.
+Categories help to group similar kinds of classes and make it easy for people to find the classes they're looking for.
+With categories, you want to find a balance between overly generic and too specific; the goal is to logically group clusters of related classes.

 Some categories that are broad, yet specific enough to be useful may include: